everx-labs/ever-sdk/docs/reference/types-and-methods/mod_abi.md

     params: ParamsOfEncodeMessage,
 ): ResultOfEncodeMessage;
 ```
+NOTE: Sync version is available only for `lib-node` binding.
 ### Parameters
 - `abi`: _[Abi](mod\_abi.md#abi)_ – Contract ABI.
 - `address`?: _string_ – Target address the message will be sent to.